fischermoseley/manta/doc/getting_started.md

 Lastly, we Manta can automatically generate a copy-pasteable Verilog snippet to instantiate Manta in your design by running `manta inst [config_file]`.
 For example, the following snippet is generated for the configuration above:

-!!! note "Reset is active HIGH"
+!!! note "Reset is active high!"

-    The manta instance resets while `rst` signal is held high.
-If you want to share reset logic with an active LOW reset signal, e.g. `rst_n`, be sure to invert this signal before passing it in.
+    The Manta instance will reset while `rst` is held high.
+If you want to share reset logic with an active low reset signal (for example, `rst_n`), be sure to invert it first.

 ```verilog
 manta manta_inst (